Graham-72/addtocal/README.md

 * iCal
 * Outlook

+(Note: only Google Calendar has been tested with this initial release.)

 ## Settings
 1. Add a **date field** to the content type that provides the calendar entry.